abolfazl8131/docker-rembg-server/README.md

 It is also highly maintainable and we have increased Its observability using Grafana, Prometheus, and ...<br />
 Integrated with Nvidia Container Toolkit for GPU usage to increase speed and performance.<br />

+## What is Rembg?
+an AI-driven app for removing the background of any image. for more information visit https://github.com/danielgatis/rembg

 ## Stack
 1. Docker
 2. Docker compose